 I always loved this time of year when my kids would come home with a turkey printed on a piece of paper and the assignment to "disguise" the turkey.
-It was always a lot of fun seeing what they came up with, and even more fun to visit their school and see all of the turkeys in disguise.
-They are both too old for this assignment, so I decided to create my own little turkey in disguise project in the hopes that they still want to participate.
+It was always a lot of fun seeing what they came up with for their "a turkey in disguise", and even more fun to visit their school and see all of the turkeys.
+They are both too old for this assignment, so I decided to create my own little a turkey in disguise project in the hopes that they still want to participate.

 This fun activity involves "Tom" a turkey who doesn't want to be eaten on Thanksgiving.
 Kids are asked to help him disguise himself as anything other than a turkey so he can go undercover and not get eaten.

 A Turkey in Disguise